2003 Texas redistricting

-The 2003 Texas redistricting was a controversial intercensus state plan that defined new congressional districts.
+The 2003 Texas redistricting was a controversial intercensus state plan that defined congressional districts.
 In the 2004 elections, this redistricting supported the Republicans taking a majority of Texas's federal House seats for the first time since Reconstruction.
 Democrats in both houses of the Texas Legislature staged walkouts, unsuccessfully trying to prevent the changes.
 Opponents challenged the plan in three suits, combined when the case went to the United States Supreme Court in League of United Latin American Citizens v.
 Perry (2006).

 On June 28, 2006, the Supreme Court upheld the statewide redistricting as constitutional, with the exception of Texas's 23rd congressional district, which it held was racially gerrymandered in violation of Section 2 of the 1965 Voting Rights Act, apparently to try to protect a Hispanic Republican representative.
 A three-judge Federal District Court redrew District 23 and four other nearby districts: 15, 21, 25, and 28.
 In November 2006, a special election was held in the new districts.
 All incumbents won except in District 23.
 There, Republican incumbent Henry Bonilla was forced into a December run-off after a jungle primary; he lost to Democratic challenger Ciro Rodriguez.

 Overview

 After Republicans won control of the Texas state legislature in 2002 for the first time in 130 years, they intended to work toward establishing a majority of House of Representatives seats from Texas held by their party.
 After the 2002 election, Democrats had a 17–15 edge in House seats representing Texas or 53% of the seats to Republican's 47%, although the state voted for Republicans in congressional races 53.3%–43.8%.
 After a protracted partisan struggle, the legislature enacted a new congressional districting map, Plan 1374C, introduced in the Texas House by Representative Phil King of Weatherford.
-In the 2004 congressional elections, Republicans won 21 seats to the Democrats' 11, which suggested they had considerably surpassed their margin of preference among voters.
+In the 2004 elections, Republicans won 21 seats to the Democrats' 11, which suggested they had considerably surpassed their margin of preference among voters.

 On June 28, 2006, the Supreme Court of the United States issued an opinion that threw out one of the districts in the plan as a violation of the 1965 Voting Rights Act because of racial gerrymandering.
 It ordered the lower court to produce a remedial plan, which it did in Plan 1440C.
 The Supreme Court ruling was not considered to seriously threaten Republican gains from the 2004 elections.